sebastian-mutz/fsml/README.md

 ### <span style="color:#734f96">Progress</span>

 > [!IMPORTANT]
-> Uses real64 double precision by default; currently limited to it, as stdlib Gauss-Legendre quadrature currently only supports this type.
+> Uses double precision (real64) by default, but can be switched project-wide by changing working precision (wp) in the fsml_typ module.
 >

 #### Basic Statistics